 We should note that the ancient Hebrew language was an expression of the patriarchal culture.

 These agenda driven “scholars” believe that the ancient text should be adapted or re-worked into their modern progressive way of thinking, i. e. “relevant-ized” or “refreshed”.
 This only obscures the real text and manipulates people’s understanding.
 The author both affirms and denies a divine inspiration at the same time by saying,

 We cannot conclude, simply because the Bible was written under divine inspiration, that the languages in which the Bible was written were themselves created under divine inspiration.
 These languages were as male centered as the cultures they reflected and by which they were created.

 Which one is it?
 Either the language is inspired and so the writ also, or nothing is.
 According to such an idea, the ancient language must be done away with and a “relevant message” somehow adapted from it.
 This is not only unscholarly, but also fraudulent.
 But this is not new.
-This practice of agenda-driven translation fraud didn’t begin with the Marxist Left in the 1980s.
-Every single translation since the canonizing of the scriptures by the first Nicene councils under Emperor Constantine have been a product of agenda-driven malpractice.
-These agendas are what created tradition, and these traditions are what became the gold-standard of translation methodology and practice ever since.
+This practice of agenda-driven translation fraud didn’t begin with the Left in the 1980s.
+Every single translation since the canonizing of the scriptures by the first Nicene councils under Emperor Constantine have been a product of some level of agenda-driven malpractice.
+These agendas are what have created tradition, and these traditions are what became the gold-standard of translation methodology and practice ever since.